hikvision-research/opera/README.md

 ## Acknowledgement

-Opera is an open source project that is built upon [OpenMMLab](https://github.com/open-mmlab/).
-We appreciate all the contributors who implement this flexible and efficient toolkit.
+Opera is an open source project built upon [OpenMMLab](https://github.com/open-mmlab/).
+We appreciate all the contributors who implement this flexible and efficient toolkits.

-## Citation
+## Citations

 If you find our works useful in your research, please consider citing:
 ```BibTeX